imperva/dsfkit/README.md

 ## Choosing the Example/Recipe that Fits Your Use Case

-An important thing to understand about the DSF deployment, is that there are many variations on what can be deployed, e.g., the number of Gateways, with or without HADR, the number of VPCs, etc.
+An important thing to understand about the DSF deployment, is that there are many variations on what can be deployed, e.g., the number of Agentless Gateways, with or without HADR, the number of VPCs, etc.

 We provide several of out-of-the-box Terraform recipes we call "examples" which are already configured to deploy common DSF environments.
 You can use the example as is, or customize it to accommodate your deployment requirements.